 Both, it turns out.
 “The causal relationship between social relationships and happiness is clearly bidirectional,” Lyubomirsky writes.
 “If you begin today to improve and cultivate your relationships, you will reap the gift of positive emotions.
 In turn, the enhanced feelings of happiness will help you attract more and higher-quality relationships, which will make you even happier… a continuous positive feedback loop… an upward spiral.”

-There’s more: social relationships give us a positive experience in the moment, but they can also strengthen and deepen relationships over time, further increasing our happiness and sense of life satisfaction.
+There’s more: social relationships give us a positive experience in the moment, but they can also strengthen and deepen relationships over time.
+That further increases our happiness and sense of life satisfaction.

 The Happiness of a Lifetime

-A remarkable collection of studies of mental and physical well-being has been going on for many decades, tracking people over their entire adult lives.
+A remarkable collection of studies of mental and physical well-being has been going on for many decades.
+These studies track people over their entire adult lives.
 The Study of Adult Development at Harvard Medical School is a longitudinal study—started more than 80 years ago—of 268 physically and mentally healthy Harvard college sophomores from the classes of 1939–1944.
 It has run in tandem with a study called the Glueck Study, which included a second cohort of 456 disadvantaged inner-city youths who grew up in Boston neighborhoods between 1940 and 1945.

 Writing about the Harvard Study of Adult Development in The Atlantic, Joshua Wolf Shenk reported, “The project is one of the longest-running—and probably the most exhaustive—longitudinal studies of mental and physical well-being in history,” including interviews, questionnaires, medical exams, and psychological tests.

-The subjects have been evaluated at least every two years by questionnaires, information from their doctors, and in many cases personal interviews.
+The studies included evaluations at least every two years by questionnaires, information from their doctors, and in many cases personal interviews.
 Researchers gather information about their mental and physical health, marital quality, career enjoyment, retirement experience, and more.
 The study and its results are described in several books by George Vaillant (a psychiatrist and professor who led the study for decades).

 What were the main findings?
 That the people who were happiest and healthier reported strong interpersonal relationships.
 When asked what he learned from the study, Vaillant wrote: